splunk/public-o11y-docs/gdi/opentelemetry/deployments/deployments-chef.rst

    * - ``collector_version``
      - Version of the Collector package to install, for example, ``0.25.0``.
 The version should correspond to :new-page:`Github Releases <https://github.com/signalfx/splunk-otel-collector/releases>` without the preceding ``v``.
 Note that on Linux, the latest Collector version is installed if this parameter is not specified.
      - None
+   * - ``gomemlimit``
+     - Replaces ``splunk_ballast_size_mib`` starting in Collector version 0.97.0.
+It allows limiting memory usage in the GO runtime, helping enhance garbage collection and prevent Out of Memory situations.
+Learn more at :ref:`how to update memory ballast in your configuration <collector-upgrade-memory-ballast>`
+     - None
    * - ``splunk_access_token``
      - The Splunk access token to authenticate requests.
 This attribute is required.
      - None